DIYODEmag/DIYsplay/README.md

 #### Software Serial
 The standard function that is called by default, even if no arguments are passed in (via another overload with no parameters).
-It assumes you are using Pin 5 and Pin 6 for the hardware Serial configuration.
+It assumes you are using Pin 5 and Pin 6 for the Software Serial configuration.
 You need to pass in a SoftwareSerial instance that has already been initialized.
 ```C++
 void begin(SoftwareSerial serial, uint8_t sigPin = 3, uint8_t resetPin = 4);
 ```